TRACK 1 - Introduction to Reliability Maintainability& Supportability (RMS) Disciplines

 RMSP319: Maintenance Task Analysis (MTA)

 The "Maintenance Task Analysis" course is tailored for professionals involved in maintenance operations within the federal government.
-This course focusses on evaluating and optimizing maintenance tasks and processes.
+This course focuses on evaluating and optimizing maintenance tasks and processes.
 Participants will explore methodologies for conducting detailed task analyses, including identifying critical maintenance tasks, developing procedures, and assessing resource requirements.
 The course also covers the integration of modern technologies in maintenance practices, ensuring participants are well-equipped to navigate the evolving landscape of maintenance operations.
+Maintenance Task Analysis is the bridge between logistics analysis and successful maintenance procedures.
+If you don't have a repeatable, comprehensive, and logical means of creating maintenance procedures, manpower allocations, and capturing maintenance resources and data, you should adopt Maintenance Task Analysis (MTA).
+MTA makes your team smarter about the who, what, when, and where of maintenance activities.

 TRACK 4 - Managing & Cost Management for RMS